mongodb/specifications/source/auth/auth.rst

 Environment variables
 _____________________
 AWS Lambda runtimes set several `environment variables <https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime>`_ during initialization.
 To support AWS Lambda runtimes Drivers MUST check a subset of these variables, i.e., ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY``, and ``AWS_SESSION_TOKEN``, for the access key ID, secret access key and session token, respectively if AWS credentials are not explicitly provided in the URI.
 The ``AWS_SESSION_TOKEN`` may or may not be set.
 However, if ``AWS_SESSION_TOKEN`` is set Drivers MUST use its value as the session token.
-Drivers MUST always read environment variables dynamically during authorization, to handle the case where another part the application has refreshed the credentials.
+Drivers implemented in programming languages that support altering environment variables MUST always read environment variables dynamically during authorization, to handle the case where another part the application has refreshed the credentials.